michealkeines/C-Lang/kernel_programming/notes/kernel modules.md

 M=PWD = after parsing the kernel Makefile, we are switching back to the original kernel module directory and the compiile it

+if we have multiple source files

+obj-m := fiinal.o
+final-objs := file.o file2.0 file3.o

 to check the kernel logs, we can use dmesg command